Agoric/agoric-sdk/docs/devices.md

 ## Initial Device Types

-### Outbox Device
+### Mailbox Device

-Most off-machine communication takes place through an "outbox".
+Most off-machine communication takes place through an "mailbox".
 This is a special portion of the kernel state vector into which the VatTP layer can write message bodies destined for other machines, using the `add(recipient, msgnum, body)` method of the outbox device.
-The host loop is expected to allow the kernel to quiesce, then example this outbox for new outbound messages.
+The host loop is expected to allow the kernel to quiesce, then examine this mailbox for new outbound messages.
 At that point it should attempt to deliver them to the other machine, using TCP/TLS (perhaps with `libp2p`) or other means.
 By deferring message delivery until the kernel state has been checkpointed, we avoid the